mtconnect/cppagent/README.md

 used the reference the extended schema.
 The `Location` is the location of the xsd file relative in the agent namespace.
 The `Location` must be mapped in the `Files` section.

+An optional `Path` can be added to the `...Namespaces` declaration instead of declaring the `Files` section.
+The `Files` makes it easier to include multiple files from a directory and will automatically include all the default MTConnect schema files for the correct version.
+(See `SchameVersion` option below)

 You can do this for any one of the other documents:

     StreamsNamespaces